Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Numerical setup

-The strange quark mass, $m_s$, is tuned to its physical value by adjusting the mass of the fictitious $\eta^0_{s\bar{s}}$ pseudoscalar meson~\cite{Bazavov:2014cta}.
+The strange-quark mass $m_s$ is tuned to its physical value by adjusting the mass of the fictitious $\eta^0_{s\bar{s}}$ pseudoscalar meson~\cite{Bazavov:2014cta}.
 This tuning uses the leading-order chiral perturbation theory relation $M_{\eta^0_{s\bar{s}}} = \sqrt{2M_K^2-M_\pi^2}$.
-The light quark mass is set to $m_l = m_s/27$, yielding a near-physical pion mass in the vacuum.
+The light-quark mass is set to $m_l = m_s/27$, yielding a near-physical pion mass in the vacuum.
 We adopt the scale setting procedure common to the HotQCD Collaboration~\cite{Bazavov:2011nk,HotQCD:2014kol}; further specifics regarding the HISQ discretization in magnetic fields are available in Ref.~\cite{Ding:2020hxw}.

 In our simulations, all gauge configurations were generated using a modified version of the SIMULATeQCD software suite~\cite{Mazur:2021zgi,Mazur_2024}, with configurations saved every ten trajectories.
-We employed four different lattice spacings: $a=$0.112~fm, 0.084~fm, 0.067~fm and 0.056~fm, corresponding to lattice sizes $24^3\times 48$, $32^3\times 64$, $40^3\times 80$, and $48^3\times 96$, respectively.
-For all ensembles, we employ a zero-temperature finite-$B$ setup consistent with Ref.~\cite{DElia:2021tfb}: the spatial extent is kept fixed at $L=aN_\sigma \simeq 2.7~\mathrm{fm}$ and the aspect ratio is chosen as $N_\tau=2N_\sigma$.
+We employed four different lattice spacings: $a=$0.112, 0.084, 0.067, and 0.056~fm, corresponding to lattice sizes $24^3\times 48$, $32^3\times 64$, $40^3\times 80$, and $48^3\times 96$, respectively.
+For all ensembles, we employ a zero-temperature finite-$B$ setup consistent with Ref.~\cite{DElia:2021tfb}: The spatial extent is kept fixed at $L=aN_\sigma \simeq 2.7~\mathrm{fm}$ and the aspect ratio is chosen as $N_\tau=2N_\sigma$.
 Fixing $L$ also makes the mapping $eB = 6\pi N_b/L^2$ for a given flux quantum $N_b$ nearly identical across lattice spacings.
 We selected seven different values of $N_b \in \left\{0,2,\dots ,12\right\}$ corresponding to $eB$ values ranging from 0 to 1.22~$\mathrm{GeV}^2$.